buildbot/buildbot/master/docs/manual/cmdline.rst

     buildbot stop {BASEDIR}

-This terminates the daemon (either buildmaster or buildslave) running in the given directory.
+This terminates the daemon (either buildmaster or worker) running in the given directory.
 The option `--clean` option shuts down the buildmaster cleanly.

 .. bb:cmdline:: sighup